GBuenaflor/01azure-aks-databricks-mlflow-azureML-deployment/README.md

     -In Production use AKS

-	Option 1: Create new AKS Cluster
+	Option 1: Create a new AKS Cluster
     Option 2: Use existing AKS Cluster